June 30, 2023

 Travel Tip – You can arrange a day visit to some of the resorts, which means you can visit their spa and use the facilities to splurge for a day, without the full costs.
 Have a massage and enjoy a cocktail by the pool to get a taste of the extravagant luxury life!

-Aerial view of overwater villas extending into the lagoon at Conrad Bora Bora Hotel.
+Aerial view of overwater villas extending into the blue lagoon at Conrad Bora Bora Hotel.

 Map of Bora Bora showing the main island, and the resorts surrounding the main island (Google Maps)